0xCoolAnon/Jom-Belajar-CTF/README.md

 </p>

 # Jom Belajar CTF
-A platform that use 20 levels which divide by beginner or advanced where you'll learn some basic web exploitaion, binary exploitation, forensic, reverse engineering, cryptography
+You can learn web exploitaion, binary exploitation, forensics, reverse engineering, and cryptography on a platform with 20 levels that are separated into beginner and advanced categories.

 # What is CTF ?
 To learn hacking, CTFs are a great starting point.
 They call for a lot of time and effort, but the payoff is great, and you learn a lot.
 If you are unfamiliar with CTFs, this platform serves as a primer.